jsonquerylang/jsonquery/README.md

      ]
     ```

-    When extending the built-in operators with a custom operator, the built-in operators can be imported via `import { operators } from 'jsonquery'` and then extended by mapping over them and adding the custom operator to the group with the right precedence level, or adding a new precedence level if needed.
+    When extending the built-in operators with a custom operator, the built-in operators can be imported via `import { operators } from '@jsonquerylang/jsonquery'` and then extended by mapping over them and adding the custom operator to the group with the right precedence level (see example below), or adding a new precedence level if needed.

     The defined operators can be used in a text query.
 Only operators with both a left and right hand side are supported, like `a == b`.
 They can only be executed when there is a corresponding function.
 For example:

       ```js
-      import { buildFunction, operators } from 'jsonquery'
+      import { buildFunction, functions, operators } from '@jsonquerylang/jsonquery'

       const options = {
         // Define a new function "notEqual".
         functions: {
+          ...functions,
           notEqual: buildFunction((a, b) => a !== b)
         },